davidpinhas/freedom55/README.md

 -   [License](#License)

 ## :warning: Disclaimer
-- The tool is currently in Alpha version and is under active development.
+- Not production ready!
+The tool is currently in Alpha version and is under active development.
 Therefore, it may contain bugs and incomplete features.<br>
 - The versioning of the tool might reset in the future as the tool matures and approaches a stable release. <br>
 Please use the tool at your own risk and report any issues or feedback.